 - Territorial Gold

 View digitized documents and currency from the collection here »

 The construction of the Transcontinental Railroad garnered Omaha the attention and capability it required to become a major contender in American markets.
 As Omaha’s population grew, so did the need for a railway station that could keep up with serving thousands of passengers and freight transactions.
-Learn the rich history of Union Pacific’s 10 passenger depots in Omaha, including Union Station–currently the home for The Durham Museum, and how it was built to last.
+This area explores the building’s architecture and the history of passenger travel at Union Station.

 Lives of Tradition Series

 Donated to the museum in 2009 in honor of Chuck Durham, the Lives of Tradition series looks at how ranchers and farmers in Nebraska have retained traditions for living and working, even as they have moved into the 21st century.